rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >>windows.
 >>

+The source code for this blog creates four nearly identical WAR files.
+Each WAR file has a small addition that shows different ConfigSources.
+This allows me to show you how an addition to an archive affects the set of ConfigSources provided and how configuration properties set externally are handled.
+WAR file microprofile-config-one.war in project module one uses only the minimal set of configuration options.
+Module two adds a microprofile-config.properties file to the base application.
+Module three adds a third party JAR containing a microprofile-config.properties file.
+Module four uses a web.xml for configuration.
+A servlet and filter are provided in this module.

 ### Resource Class
-Here is the skeleton of the REST resource that will be used for this discussion.
+Here is the skeleton of the REST resource that is used in this discussion.
-I will leave it to the reader to look at the class source code. [link point to file] For clarity in calling the different WAR files, the value of @Path is the project module name, so for module one, it is one, for module two, it is two, ... etc.
+I will leave it to the reader to look at the class source code.
+For clarity in calling the different WAR files, the value of @Path on class DemoResource is the project module name, for module one, it is one, for module two, it is two, ... etc.

 ````
 @Path("/one")